Mobile Hotspot Battery Guide

-To add battery longevity, it's also a good idea to periodically unplug your device and run it off battery for a bit - even getting it down to a full drain.
+To add battery longevity, it's also a good idea to periodically unplug your device and run it off the battery for a bit - even getting it down to a full drain.

 Providing ventilation for cooling is always a good idea.
 And if you're using a cradle style booster, providing an air gap can increase ventilation (see below for more).

-The Fix: Replace Your Battery
+Replacing Your Battery

 Battery Replacement Center (Links & Part Numbers)